LaravelDaily/Booking-Com-Simulation-Laravel/course/04-property-geo-search.md

 ## Goals of This Lesson

-- Create API endpoint (Route + Controller) for searching the properties by city, country or geographical object
+- Create API endpoint (Route + Controller) for searching the properties by city, country, or geographical object
 - Write PHPUnit tests for all those cases

 By the end of this lesson, we will see these tests passing in Terminal: